 Westin Palace is located on Piazza della Repubblica, right across the road from Principe di Savoia, another historic 5 star luxury hotel.
 It’s the kind of place where you feel luxury the moment you walk in – the grandiose lobby is full of chandeliers and shiny marble, and service is top-notch.
 The hotel has a spectacular rooftop terrace, and a gym with steam room, in line with the Westin brand’s focus on health and wellbeing.

 The rooms are spacious and come either in classical or contemporary style – the former have marble coverings and period furniture, whereas the latter are bright an airy, with fashion illustrations on the wall.
+It’s definitely one of the best five star hotels in Milan!

 Finally, the hotel’s PanEvo Restaurant is worth a mention if you fancy trying some traditional Milanese cuisine – the saffron risotto with ossobuco and cotoletta (breaded veal schnitzel) were the best I’ve ever had, and trust me, I’ve had quite a few!

-Sheraton Diana Majestic
+Sheraton Diana Majestic (Tested)

 Recommended for… the inner garden and historic atmosphere.